joshuasorkin/vent-taskrouter/CONTRIB.md

 We have a code of conduct; please follow it in all your interactions with the project.

 If someone takes responsibility for an issue during a meeting:

-1. they should expect to be the only one working on it, and
+1. They should expect to be the only one working on it, and
-2. nobody else should make PRs related to that issue without consulting with them first.
+2. Nobody else should make PRs related to that issue without consulting with them first.

 ## Pull Request Process